fernandez-justin/Forest_Fire_Classification/README.md

 ![img](./images/fire_map.png)

 ## The Data
 The [dataset](https://www.kaggle.com/capcloudcoder/us-wildfire-data-plus-other-attributes) was compiled on Kaggle from the Fort Collins, CO: Forest Service Research Data Archive about wildfires across the US (& PR) from 1992 - 2015, NOAA National Centers for Environmental Information, and supplemented from two other sources. **We wanted to create a highly interpretable, predictive model to help firefighters classify wildfires from less dangerous to more dangerous (small or large).** The National Wildfire Coordinating Group (NWCG) uses a retroactive [classification metric](https://www.nwcg.gov/term/glossary/size-class-of-fire#:~:text=As%20to%20size%20of%20wildfire,one%2Dfourth%20acre%20or%20less%3B&text=Class%20F%20%2D%201%2C000%20acres%20or,G%20%2D%205%2C000%20acres%20or%20more) of "A-G" where "A" is the smallest category burning anything under ¼ of an acre, and "G" being the largest class of fires burning a *minimum* of 5,000 acres.
+In order to make this a binary classification problem, we reduced these categories to small and large.
+As the data reflects, the vast majority of forest fires reported fall into the small category, and the other 15% are grouped into the large category, burning more than 100 acres.

 ![img](./images/class_imbalance.png)